Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 The effect that allows us to enjoy movies is known as the persistence of vision: the human vision system continues to "see" light for a short time after the light stops.
 You can try this by simply closing your eyes and seeing spots where the light was brightest.
 Over time it was discovered that a playback speed of 24 frames per second was fast enough to make the pictures appear to move.

-In this exercise we will build on the blinking LED exercise to create a simple persistence of vision wand consisting of 8 individually addressable color LEDs using the WS2811/WS2812B serial protocol.
+In this exercise we will build on the blinking LED exercise to create a simple persistence of vision wand consisting of 8 individually addressable color LEDs using the WS2812B serial protocol.

 Much more elaborate versions of this wand (and some beautiful pictures and movies) can be found in these links:
 - https://www.instructables.com/Persistence-of-Vision-LED-Staff/
 - https://povstaff.readthedocs.io/en/latest/
 - https://learn.adafruit.com/pov-dotstar-double-staff

-## WS2811 and WS2812B individually addressable color LEDs
+## WS2812B individually addressable color LEDs
 We will be using this color LED stick
 - https://protosupplies.com/product/ws2812-addressable-rgb-led-stick-module/